Effect-TS/effect/docs/modules/HashMap.ts.md

 ## fromIterable

-Constructs a new `HashMap` from an iterable of key/value pairs.
+Creates a new `HashMap` from an iterable collection of key/value pairs.

 **Signature**